zulip/zulip.github.io/gsoc-ideas.md

   full solution would involve building a full web experience, where one can entirely over the web create a new Zulip organization populated with the data from a Slack instance.
-A good project would have a working full import partway through the summer so that there's plenty of time to fix issues.  **Skills required**: Strong Python skills; JavaScript/CSS helpful.
-Experts: Tomasz Kolek, Steve Howell, Tim Abbott (depend on piece).
+A good project would have a full import working partway through the summer so that there's plenty of time to fix issues.  **Skills required**: Strong Python skills; JavaScript/CSS helpful.
+Experts: Tomasz Kolek, Steve Howell, Tim Abbott (depending on piece).

 - Write cool new features for Zulip.
 Play around with the software, browse [the feature suggestions that other users have contributed](https://github.com/zulip/zulip/labels/enhancement), and suggest something you’d like to build!
 A great project can combine 3-5 significant features.
-Expert: Lots, depending on feature!
+Experts: Lots, depending on feature!

 - Work on Zulip's development and testing infrastructure.
 Zulip is a project that takes great pride in building great tools for development, but there's always more to do to make the experience delightful.
-Significantly than 10% of Zulip's open issues are ideas for how to improve the project are [in](https://github.com/zulip/zulip/labels/area%3A%20tooling]) [these](https://github.com/zulip/zulip/labels/area%3A%20testing-coverage) [four](https://github.com/zulip/zulip/labels/area%3A%20testing-infrastructure)
+Significantly, a full 10% of Zulip's open issues are ideas for how to improve the project, and are [in](https://github.com/zulip/zulip/labels/area%3A%20tooling]) [these](https://github.com/zulip/zulip/labels/area%3A%20testing-coverage) [four](https://github.com/zulip/zulip/labels/area%3A%20testing-infrastructure)